zuhlke/nav3-recipes/README.md

 - **Returning a result from a destination**: Return a result to a previous destination

 ## Instructions
 Clone this repository and open the root folder in [Android Studio](https://developer.android.com/studio).
-Each recipe is contained in its own package.
+Each recipe is contained in its own package with its own `Activity`.

 ## Contributing
 We'd love to accept your contributions.
 Please follow [these instructions](CONTRIBUTING.md).